thisisjoonlim/dsdocs/docs/readings/books.md

 {: .d-inline-block }
 Product
 {: .label .label-green }

-Author: Nir Eyal and Ryan Hoover
+Nir Eyal and Ryan Hoover

+**#1 - Habit-forming potential: the more you use, the broader benefits you receive.**
-- The ultimate goal of a habit-forming product is to solve the user’s pain by creating an association so that the user identifies the company’s product or service as the source of relief.
+- A habit-forming product is to solve the user's pain by creating an association to identify the company's product or service as the source of relief.

-- A product should be a painkiller to users (must have), not a vitamin (good to have).
+**#2 - Painkiller vs. Vitamin.**
 - Painkillers solve an obvious need, relieving a specific pain, and often have quantifiable markets.
-On the other hand, Vitamins appeal to users’ emotional rather than functional needs.
-	- Habit-forming technologies seem at first to be offering nice-to-have vitamins, but once the habit is established, they provide an ongoing pain remedy.
+On the other hand, Vitamins appeal to users' emotional rather than functional needs.
+Habit-forming technologies seem to offer nice-to-have vitamins first, but once the habit is formed, they provide an ongoing pain remedy.

-- Habit-forming potential = f( Frequency, Perceived Utility )
-	- the function is multiplicative (e.g. Cobb-Douglas Utility Curve in Economics).
-- External Triggers are embedded with information, which tells the user what to do next.
+**#3 - New habits, which are sparked by external triggers but associated with internal triggers, keep users hooked.**
-	- Paid Triggers are generally used to acquire new users.
-E.g. Ads, SEO Marketing.
+- Paid external triggers are generally used to acquire new users.
+E.g., Ads, SEO Marketing.
-	- Earned Triggers drive ongoing user acquisition but they are short-lived.
-E.g. Favorable press mentions, hot viral videos, featured app store placements.
+- Earned external triggers drive ongoing user acquisition, but they are short-lived.
+E.g., Favorable press mentions, hot viral videos, featured app store placements.
-	- Relationship Triggers are like one person telling others about the product.
-E.g. M2G Invites in LinkedIn, FB, etc.
+- Relationship external triggers are like one person telling others about the product.
-	- Owned Triggers prompt repeat engagement until the habit is formed.
-E.g. Badging, Subscriptions, Push Notifications.
+- Owned external triggers prompt repeat engagement until the habit is formed.
+E.g., Badging, Subscriptions, Push Notifications.
-- Internal Trigger is basically user's itch.
+- Internal trigger is the user's itch.
 Emotions, particularly negative ones, are powerful internal triggers.

-New habits are sparked by external triggers, but associations with internal triggers are what keeps users hooked.
-- (B = MAT) Fogg’s Behavioral Model suggests a given behavior will occur when motivation, ability, a trigger are present at the same time and in sufficient degrees.
+**#4 - Fogg's Behavioral Model suggests an action will occur when motivation, ability, trigger are present and in sufficient degrees.**
-	- (Ability) Significantly reduces the steps to complete a task will enjoy high adoption rates by the people it assists.
+- Improve ability: significantly reduces the steps to complete a task will enjoy high adoption rates
-	- Fogg’s element of simplicity: Time, Money, Physical effort, Brain Cycles, Social Deviance, Non-Routine.
-E.g. Apple camera feature launchable at lock screen, motorola tilting to launch camera, Google searching assistances (spelling correction, predictive results), Login with Google/ FB accounts.
-	- Motivation Trick (Heuristics)
-		- Scarcity Effect: appearance of scarcity affected their perception of value.
+- Motivation tricks: scarcity effects — the appearance of scarcity affected their perception of value.
-		- Framing Effect: mind takes shortcuts informed by our surroundings to make quick and sometimes erroneous judgements.
+- Motivation tricks: framing effects — mind takes shortcuts informed by our surroundings to make quick judgments.
-		- Endowed Progress Effect: increases motivation as people believe they are nearing a goal.
-E.g. LinkedIn Profile Completion Progress Bar.
+- Motivation tricks: endowed progress effects — increases motivation as people believe they are nearing a goal.

+**#5 - Provide variable rewards — the 'variability' boosts retention.**
-- To hold our attention, products must have an ongoing degree of novelty.
+- Products must have an ongoing degree of novelty to hold our attention.
 When we encounter something outside the norm, we suddenly become aware of it again.
-- ‘Variability' impacts on Retention.
-There are 3 Variable Rewards Types:
-	- Tribe: Our brains are adopted to seek rewards that make us feel accepted, attractive, important, and included.
-“Social Connectedness”
+- Our brains are adapted to seek rewards that make us feel accepted, attractive, important, and included, and competent.
-	- Hunt: Pursuit of material resources and information
+- People pursue material resources and information.
-	- Self: People desire to again a sense of competency.
-E.g. unlocking special power in World of Warcraft.
-	- Watch out for the finite variability and make sure to provide a sense of autonomy.
+- Examples: social connectedness, gamification

-- Escalation of Commitment suggests that the more users invest time and effort into a product or service, the more they value it.
-And the stored value users put into the product increases the likelihood they will use it again in the future and comes in a variety of forms.
-E.g. Content, Data, Followers, Reputations, Skills
+**#6 - When people invest more time and effort into a product or service, they value it more.**
+- Enhanced rewards from investments that users put into the product increase the likelihood they will use it again (E.g., content, followers, reputations, skills, levels).
-	- Example, Pinterest users invest in the site every time they pin an image of their own, repine someone else’s image, comment on, or like a piece of content on the site.
-Each of these tiny investments gives Pinterest data in can use to tailor the site to each user’s individual taste.
+- For example, Pinterest users invest in the site every time they pin an image of their own, repine someone else's image, comment on, or like a piece of content on the site.
+Each of these small investments gives Pinterest data to tailor the website to each user's taste.
+Same for LinkedIn, Youtube, Netflix, Instagram, Facebook, etc.

-- Two Important Product Questions and Five Fundamental Questions for Hook Model.
-	- 2 Important Product Questions
+**#7 - Two important product questions:**
-		1. "Would you use?” — answer must be “yes"
+- "Would you use it?" — The answer must be "yes."
-		2. “Does it improve user’s life?"
+- "Does it help users achieve their desired goals?"

-	- 5 Fundamental Questions for Hook Model
+**#8 - Five fundamental questions for Hook model:**
-		1. What do users really want?
+- `Internal Trigger` What do users want?
 What pain is your product relieving?
-(Internal Trigger)
-		2. What brings users to your service?
-(External Trigger)
+- `External Trigger` What brings users to your service?
-		3. What is the simplest action users take in anticipation of reward, and how can you simplify your product to make this action easier?
-(Action)
+- `Action` What is the simplest action users take in anticipation of reward, and how can you simplify your product to make this action easier?
-		4. Are users fulfilled by the reward yet left wanting more?
-(Variable Rewards)
+- `Variable Rewards` Are users fulfilled by the reward yet left wanting more?
-		5. What “bit of work” do users invest in your product with an expectation of enjoying a better experience in the future?
+- `Investment` What small investment do users make in your product with an expectation of enjoying a better experience in the future?
 Does it load the next trigger and store value to improve the product with use?
-(Investment)

 ---